Life insurers eye Asia deals to boost profit - Moody's

 Life insurers will likely respond by buying up rivals in faster-growing emerging markets, and by increasing their investment in riskier assets that yield higher returns, Moody's said.

-Recent emerging market acquisitions by European insurers include Prudential's takeover of Thailand's Thanachart Life in November last year, and Zurich Insurance Group's ZURN.VX purchase of Santander's (SAN.MC) Latin American insurance unit in 2011.
+Recent emerging market acquisitions by European insurers include Prudential's takeover of Thailand's Thanachart Life in November last year, and Zurich Insurance Group's purchase of Santander's Latin American insurance unit in 2011.

 Insurers seeking to boost their investment returns could put more money into equities, infrastructure or direct commercial loans.